-Plus, it'll make iOS the biggest AR platform in the world on day one.
+Plus, it makes iOS the biggest AR platform in the world.
 Not too bad for emerging technology!

-A iPhone Hacks report claimed that Apple's smart glasses have a unique design, according to their source.
+An iPhone Hacks report in June 2017 claimed that Apple's smart glasses will have a unique design, according to their source.

 Their insider provided details on the design - featuring a bone conduction earpiece, a microphone, an accelerometer and a capacitive frame for navigation and interaction, the glasses sound impressive.

 Some creative people have already come up with potential designs for Apple's glasses.
 For example, this YouTube video (which enthusiastically claimed that the specs would launch back in 2018) has some neat designs.